Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 How to Care for a Handmade Ceramic Mug (So It Lasts Decades)

-A wheel-thrown ceramic mug that is properly cared for will outlast most of what you own.
+A well-made, hand-glazed ceramic mug that is properly cared for will outlast most of what you own.
 The care is not complicated.

 Daily use: Most properly fired ceramic mugs are microwave and dishwasher-safe.
 The exceptions are mugs with metallic or gold glaze detailing, wooden handles, or very fine hand-painted decoration — these should be hand-washed.